locofocos/locofocos.github.io/_posts/2018-06-07-sensible-command-line-git-graphs.md

 ![Visualizing concurrent branches using git lg]({{ "assets/git_lg_confusing.PNG" | absolute_url }})

+## Suggested operations for learning
+I think visualizing the git graph is one of the most helpful tools for understanding git, so try it before and after these common git operations.
+The basic `git lg` (alias for `git log --graph --all`) will work fine to visualize these:
+- `git commit`
+- `git pull` and `git fetch` (and for learning the difference between them)
+- `git push`, particularly right before your workflow calls for a force push
+- `git checkout`
+- `git merge` and `git rebase`
+- `git reset`

-## Visualizing many branches via CLI (Advanced)
+## Visualizing an overwhelming number of branches via CLI (Advanced)

+I recommend most people stop reading here.
+But for the adventurous git geeks:

 When visualizing a few branches, we have the luxury of viewing every commit.
-This becomes overwhelming when the repo has a large number of branches.
+This becomes overwhelming when the repo has too many branches.
 Granted, we could explicitly specify a few branches like `git log --graph master mybranch anotherbranch` instead of using `--all` (which is certainly a technique I'd recommend when the following one is overkill).
-However, sometimes you want to see an overview of them *all*, even if each branch has numerous commits.
+However, sometimes you want to see a condensed overview of them *all*, even if each branch has numerous commits.
 Here's my solution.

 #### Setup
 1. Install ruby for running my script.